If you are reading this then you must be considering adding an Australian shepherd

-Brushing and bathing are definitely needed and should begin as a pup to get them acclimated and thus it will be a snap when they are older.
+Brushing and bathing are definitely needed and should begin as a pup to get them acclimated thus it will be a snap when they are older.

-These dogs have a long, thick coat that needs regular attention with brushing or they can become matted, which is not fun for you or your poor pup.
+These dogs have long, thick coat that needs regular attention with brushing or they can become matted, which is not fun for you or your poor pup.